flub78/multitenant/doc/database_relationships.md

 * A vehicle has one registration document.
 * A user is one club member
 * A member has one account for accounting
+* a calendar event has one or none repetition

 ## one to many